superkerokero/naruhodo/README.md

 [`naruhodo` Python API Reference](https://superkerokero.github.io/naruhodo).

 This document is generated automatically from source code using [pdoc](https://github.com/BurntSushi/pdoc), so it is up-to-date at any time.

+## Change-Log

+* 0.2.0
+  * Major API change for multi-language support and parallel processing.
+  * Parallel processing support for parsing using multiprocess module.
+* 0.1.0
+  * Initial version

 ## Development status and some personal comments